amilsted/evoMPS/README.rst

 Introduction
 ------------

-evoMPS simulates time-evolution (real or imaginary time) of one-dimensional many-particle quantum systems using matrix product states (MPS) and the time dependent variational principle (TDVP).
+evoMPS simulates time-evolution (real or imaginary) of one-dimensional many-particle quantum systems using matrix product states (MPS) and the time dependent variational principle (TDVP).